manyan-chan/COMP2113_TextGame/readme.md

 These are the essential elements for survival.
 If any one of them drops to zero, game ends.

 The game lasts for 10 days.
-The user will undergo 2-3 events everyday.
+The player will undergo 2-3 events everyday.
 For each event, 3 options will be given.
 Here is the example.

 Q: You are going to the school, where do you want to visit?